what can you see and experience with us?

 about the Water Hammer

-Water mill (Hammer) Dobřív is the largest and most significant monument of its kind in the Czech Republic.
+Water forge (Hammer) Dobřív is the largest and most significant monument of its kind in the Czech Republic.
 Today’s masonry building was built in the early 19th century, on the site of older wooden mills from 1658 and 1701.
 The vast machinery equipment is dated from the 19th century.
 Originally, blast – furnace pig iron was forged in the mill, from which the rod semi-finish products were forged.
 After the expansion of modern steel technology, the mill (Hammer) switched to the production of heavy blacksmith tools in the late 1960s.
 In the second half of the 20th century, the production in the water mill (Hammer) and in the smelter house located below the mill was suspended.
 The premises of the mill (Hammer) became a museum exposition which serves as proof of the existence of old industrial production.

 the National Historic Treasure